The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-32352: Elementor Website Builder XSS Vulnerability

-CVE-2026-32352 is a DOM-based cross-site scripting flaw in Elementor Website Builder affecting versions up to 3.35.5.
-Attackers can inject malicious scripts into web pages.
-This article covers technical details, impact, and mitigation.
+CVE-2026-32352 is a DOM-based cross-site scripting flaw in Elementor Website Builder that enables attackers to inject malicious scripts.
+This article covers technical details, affected versions up to 3.25.5, and mitigation.

 CVE-2026-32352 Overview